mogvision/ADL/TensorFlow/README.md

 ### Visualization

-The simplest way for visulasiation is to use tensorboard in Colab.
+The simplest way for visualization is to use tensorboard in Colab.
 Open a notebook at Colab.
 Mount your drive:
 ```shell
 !pip install import_ipynb
 from google.colab import drive